tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/操作指南/函数管理/查询函数_intl_en.md

  * Monitoring: it displays function execution monitoring information.

 ## Getting Function Information on SCF CLI
->Before starting, you need to install and configure SCF CLI as instructed in [CLI Installation and Configuration](https://intl.cloud.tencent.com/document/product/583/32754).
+>Before starting, you need to install and configure SCF CLI as instructed in CLI Installation and Configuration.
 >
 You can run the `scf function list` command on SCF CLI to get the function list.
-For more information, please see [Getting Function List](<https://intl.cloud.tencent.com/document/product/583/32763>).